NervanaSystems/neon/doc/source/installation.rst

     examples/mnist_mlp.py

-For better performance on Intel CPUs, start neon and run the MNIST multi-layer perceptron example with ``-b mkl``
+Note that since neon v2.1 the above is equivalent to explicitly add ``-b mkl`` for better performance on Intel CPUs.
+In other words, mkl backend is the default backend

 .. code-block:: bash